 Far Cry New Dawn is coming out just as suddenly as it was announced, taking The Game Awards 2018 by storm with its debut announcement and subsequent trailer.
 The game is only a little under a month away already, and the most surprising thing about it is its setting: Seventeen years after the ending event of Far Cry 5.
 Considering how FC5 just came out last year, it's kind of a big spoiler, but one that opens up the floodgates for new things to come in.
 As Far Cry New Dawn is set in a world recovering from an apocalypse, the way things work are going to be slightly different this time around.
 Over the course of the past few days, Ubisoft has taken to various outlets on the Internet to discuss details behind New Dawn's gameplay and setting.
 Want to find out what's different?
 Here's where we'll start.

 While Far Cry New Dawn still takes place in 5's setting of Hope County, Montana, players will be given the option to go on co-op exclusive missions to other areas of the United States and see how they've been affected by the apocalypse.
 That, along with other big and small changes, are what populate New Dawn as a new Far Cry game.
 New Dawn releases on February 15th, and will be available for Windows PC, PlayStation 4, and Xbox One, same as Far Cry 5 was.
 If you're confused on whether you should play 5 before playing this, it's a toss-up.
 You'll probably get more value out of the callbacks and Joseph's existence if you play 5, but the 'new start' theme that the game is going for means you can also jump in if you're completely fresh.
-Whichever side you fall on, make sure to check out the full laundry list of changes on Ubisoft's official website.
-Alternatively, you can check out the story trailer below to see Far Cry New Dawn in all of its colorful action (Think Rage 2 colors, but even more purple).
+You can check out the story trailer below to see Far Cry New Dawn in all of its colorful action (Think Rage 2 colors, but even more purple).